Sylvain-Bugat/standalone-jetty-war-skeleton/src/site/markdown/index.md

 ## Launch and configuration

-Just execute the downloaded war file from a command terminal: `standalone-jetty-war-skeleton-1.0.war` to launch the embed Jetty.
+Just execute the downloaded war file from a command terminal: `java -jar standalone-jetty-war-skeleton-1.0.war` to launch the embedded Jetty.

 ## Issues and feature requests?